A Landlord’s Guide to Renting Out a Home

 The time has come.
 You bought an investment property.
 You upgraded the cabinets, patched up the walls, and put in fresh new carpets.
 Finally, you are ready to start renting out your house — or are you?

-As a first time landlord, you might be a little bit anxious about choosing the right tenant and entering into a binding lease agreement with them.
+As a first time landlord, you might be wondering how to rent a house and feeling a little bit anxious about choosing the right tenant and entering into a binding lease agreement with them.
 After all, you may be stuck with them for a while.
 There is plenty that can go wrong when renting out a house for the first time, and to be honest some things probably will go awry no matter how many precautions you take.
 But as a new landlord, learning how to deal with unexpected situations goes with the territory.
 To help you on your journey, follow these landlord tips for renting a house and you will be well on your way toward managing your rental like a pro.

-One of the first things you need to do before advertising is to establish a fair market price for your rental.
+Figuring out how to rent a house starts with evaluating your property.
+One of the first things you need to do is to establish a fair market price for your rental.
 The best method is to research comparable rental properties in the area.
 Choose other rental homes that have similar features and amenities to yours for a more accurate comparison.

 Another thing that is absolutely essential to do before listing your rental is to make sure you have an ironclad understanding of state and federal fair housing laws.
 The Federal Fair Housing Act makes it illegal to discriminate against tenants on the basis of race, color, national origin, religion, sex, familial status, or disability.
 Know that various states have laws that protect additional classes.
 In practice, this means you need to be very careful in how your rental listings are worded.
 For example, saying your home is “great for families” would be a violation as it potentially discriminates based on familial status.